 For example, one study last fall showed mobile was the Achilles heel for digital transformation efforts, with some 84% of digital leaders reporting their approach to mobile app development was holding their digital transformation initiatives back.
-Almost half of business leaders said that the inability to develop business-supporting mobile apps negatively impacts their market competitiveness.
+Almost half of organization leaders said that the inability to develop organization-supporting mobile apps negatively impacts their market competitiveness.

 Organizations still have work to do in order to reduce the amount of process and tooling friction that grinds the gears of mobile development in order to help developers deliver mobile features faster.
 But that’s only a portion of the concerns that executives must address on the mobile transformation front.

-At the same time that business units demand speedier delivery of mobile apps, they’re also increasingly demanding a more mature security posture.
+At the same time that organization units demand speedier delivery of mobile apps, they’re also increasingly demanding a more mature security posture.
 Approximately 55% of digital transformation leaders say their top fear revolves around security concerns.
-That risk multiplies as mobile apps become integral to business strategy.
+That risk multiplies as mobile apps become integral to organization strategy.

-Clearly, mobile dev teams can’t afford to leave security out of their execution plans for meeting business requirements.
+Clearly, mobile dev teams can’t afford to leave security out of their execution plans for meeting organization requirements.
 Thus they need mobile DevSecOps.

 Scaling with DevSecOps